 It’s almost forgotten, totally overshadowed by the award-winning Hyundai Ionic 5 and Ionic 6 models – which are not under the $35,000 threshhold.

 Even Kona EV Base models include wireless smartphone integration, cloth upholstery, heated front seats and driver-assist features not usually found at this price level, including a large 12.3 inch navigation/entertainment screen.

 The Kona also is available as a traditional gas-powered model and a hybrid electric (HEV)

-- Bottom line – Great features for the price.
+- Bottom line – Great features for the price, and stylish, too.

 ecoXplorer Evelyn Kanter is a journalist with 20+ years of experience as a newspaper and magazine writer, radio & TV news producer & reporter, and author of guidebooks and smartphone apps – all focusing on travel, automotive, the environment and your rights as a consumer.

 ecoXplorer Evelyn Kanter currently serves as President of the International Motor Press Assn.
 (IMPA) and is a former Board Member of the Society of American Travel Writers (SATW)

 Copyright (C) Evelyn Kanter